Using Causality for Enhanced Prediction of Web Traffic Time Series: Background

 \subsection{Web Service Traffic}

-Figure~\ref{fig:a_azure_web_service} presents an illustrative example of web service traffic time series from Microsoft Azure.
+Figure~\ref{fig:a_azure_web_service} presents an illustrative example of web service traffic time series from Alibaba Cloud.
 It exhibits significant fluctuations and frequent changes, primarily driven by human behavior and activity patterns.
+Accurately predicting web service traffic remains a well-recognized challenge due to the inherent complexity of traffic patterns, as highlighted by the research community~\cite{pan2023magicscaler, zou2024optscaler}.
 The web traffic prediction task can be formulated as follows:

-where $y(t)$ is the number of request at time $t$, $\alpha$ denotes the prediction granularity, and $k$ is the historicial sequence length.
-However, accurately predicting web service traffic remains a well-recognized challenge due to the inherent complexity of traffic patterns, as highlighted by the research community~\cite{pan2023magicscaler, zou2024optscaler}.
+where $y(t)$ is the number of request at time $t$, $\alpha$ denotes the prediction granularity, and $k$ is the historical sequence length.